MarKubil/Chalange1_accessibility/README.md

 ## Description

+Horiseon static website offers variaty of services to its customers such as sutvarkiau css html sematic order. fix link.

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?